Day 1: Depart U.S. for Addis Ababa, Ethiopia

 Day 2: Arrive Addis Ababa We arrive in the Ethiopian capital (“Addis”) and transfer to our hotel.
 As guests’ arrival times may vary, we have no scheduled activities or meals planned for today.

 Day 5: Bahir Dar After a visit to the city’s handcraft market, we depart for the Blue Nile Falls, one of Ethiopia’s most popular sights.
 We hike up to the falls, where we’re rewarded with beautiful views of the fabled cataract that measures more than 1,300 feet wide and 150 feet high.
+Then we visit the city’s handcraft market.
 The rest of the day is at leisure to relax or explore as we wish.
 B,D

 Day 6: Bahir Dar/Gondar We travel north by coach today to Gondar, the former royal capital known especially for its evocative castle complex.
 Upon arrival, we have lunch then explore the 17th-century enclosure of castles, palaces, and stables of Fasil Ghebbi, now a UNESCO site.
 We also tour the Debre Berhan Selassie Church, fancifully decorated in murals whose angels’ faces have become motifs of Ethiopian art and design.
 B,L,D

 Day 7: Gondar/Simien Mountains National Park A stunning landscape of saw-toothed peaks and canyon-like gorges, sharp precipices and rugged escarpments awaits as we arrive midday at our lodge in this exotic park.
 We spend the afternoon exploring the park; later, we join in a discussion on the social behaviors of the gelada baboon found here, the last survivors of an ancient species.
 B,L,D